mad-lab/transit/src/pytransit/doc/source/transit_overview.rst

 |
-    + Volcano plots can be used to visualize the results of resampling and assess the distribution between over- and under-represented genes in condition B vs. condition A. In addition you can look at histogram of the re-sample distributions for each gene.
+    + Volcano plots can be used to visualize the results of resampling and assess the distribution between over- and under-represented genes in condition B vs. condition A. In addition you can look at histogram of the resampling distributions for each gene.

 .. image:: _images/transit_result_volcano_graph.png
    :width: 600